CMHayden/React-Projects/README.md

 ## Basic shopping cart

 Using react to build a basic shopping cart type component.
 This allows for adding new products / empty counters, removing counters, resetting counters to 0, increasing and decreasing the number of counters, and showing the number of counters over 0 in a navigation bar.
+To run, use npm start.

 ## Basic to do list

 Using react to build a very basic to do list.
+This allows for ticking items off the list.
+To customize it, add your own todos to the todoData.js.
+To run, use npm start.

 ## Meme generator

-Using react to build a meme generator.
+Using react to build a meme generator using the imgflip api to select a random meme image.
+The text is then taken from the top and bottom input boxes.
+To run, use npm start.